How to grow Lavatera

 Mallow as a wildflower

-Mallow are often found growing wild often Malva sylvestris which is the common Mallow.
-It is a tough vigorous wildflower which can be found all over Europe and is often included in wild flower mixes.
+Mallow often grows wild, with Malva sylvestris, which is the common Mallow, being a common occurrence.
+It is a tough, vigorous wildflower which can be found all over Europe and is often included in wild flower mixes.

 Malva sylvestris